On This Page

-AI in software development isn’t new, but its role has evolved dramatically over time.
-While initially starting only as a helper to autocomplete code, it has now grown to become much more diverse.
+AI in software development isn't new, but its role has evolved dramatically over time.
+While it initially started as a helper for code autocomplete, it has now grown much more diverse.
 AI has matured over time into context-aware coding partners.

 However, it is only natural to wonder, why now?
 In fact, why ever did generative AI code generation tools gain such velocity in the world of software?